huggingface/blog/clipseg-zero-shot.md

   <figcaption><a href="https://arxiv.org/abs/2112.10003">Source</a></figcaption>
 </figure>

-The decoder is trained on the [PhraseCut dataset](https://arxiv.org/abs/2008.01187), which contains over 340,000 phrases with corresponding image segmentations.
+The decoder is trained on the [PhraseCut dataset](https://arxiv.org/abs/2008.01187), which contains over 340,000 phrases with corresponding image segmentation masks.
 The authors also experimented with various augmentations to expand the size of the dataset.
 The goal here is not only to be able to segment the categories that are present in the dataset, but also to segment unseen categories.
 Experiments indeed show that the decoder can generalize to unseen categories.

-One interesting feature of CLIPSeg is that we input a CLIP embedding to specify which thing we want to segment.
-This CLIP embedding can come from a word or a piece of text, but also from another image.
-This means we can use an example image to segment objects that might be hard to describe (e.g. a specific logo).
-The authors call this “visual prompting”, and the paper contains some tips on improving the effectiveness of this technique.
+One interesting feature of CLIPSeg is that both the query (the image we want to segment) and the prompt (the thing we want to segment in the image) are input as CLIP embeddings.
+The CLIP embedding for the prompt can either come from a piece of text (the category name), **or from another image**.
+This means you can segment oranges in an image by giving CLIPSeg an example image of an orange.

+ This technique, which is called "visual prompting", is really helpful when the thing you want to segment is hard to describe.
+For example, if you want to segment a logo in a picture of a t-shirt, it's not easy to describe the shape of the logo, but CLIPSeg allows you to simply use the image of the logo as the prompt.

+The CLIPSeg paper contains some tips on improving the effectiveness of visual prompting.
 They find that cropping the query image so that it only contains the object you want to segment, helps a lot.
 Blurring and darkening the background of the query image also helps a little bit.

 ## Using CLIPSeg with Hugging Face Transformers